Blog

 A disciplined process is needed for file-server protection in the modern world.
 It starts with classifying shares to make sure resources flow efficiently, then granular immutable retention can be put in place, assisted by technology such as VSS or similar for snapshot automation.
 Rehearsing restores turns the process into muscle memory, as does making anomaly alerts an integral part of everyday operations, reducing the level of panic faced during a real crisis.

-Though the steps alone are each modest, they work in conjunction to form a last-line defense that hardens backups sufficiently to survive ransomware, hardware fires, and accidental deletes.
+Though the steps alone are each modest, they work in conjunction to form a last-line defense that hardens backups enough to withstand ransomware, hardware failure, site fires, and accidental deletion.
 The results of following the outline shared are quantifiable, too.
-21 days is considered an industry-average following a ransomware outage,[4] but this recovery window shrinks to merely hours under testing, with clean infrastructure housing immutable backups at the ready.
+Varonis currently cites 24 days as the average interruption after ransomware attacks in U.S. businesses and organizations,[4] but a tested recovery plan can shrink your own window toward hours when clean infrastructure, current credentials, and immutable backup copies are ready.

 Deploy Your Backup Node Now

-Get a dedicated server configured as a backup node within 2 hours.
-Immutable storage, high-bandwidth links, and 24/7 support.
+Get a dedicated backup node within 2 hours, with off-site object or SFTP storage, high-bandwidth links, and 24/7 support.

 Order Now